 Before you start any installation or service work, make sure that all AC and DC power sources are disconnected.
-Power may come from multiple sources.
-Also, ensure system grounding / PE continuity.
+Power can come from multiple sources.
+Also ensure system grounding / PE continuity.

-In a parallel system, the output terminals may be energized even when the UPS is turned off.
+In a parallel system, the output terminals could be energized even when the UPS is turned off.

-Batteries present a risk of electrical shock or burn from high short-circuit current.
-Obey the precautions.
+Batteries present a risk of electric shock or burn from high short-circuit current.
+Observe proper precautions.